-You should expect to obtain the Medical Certificate Couse of Death (MCCD) from the hospital bereavement office or GP surgery as usual.
+As far as we know, the Coronavirus Special Measures Bill 2020 is still in force.
+As a result, you will request the Medical Certificate Cause of Death (MCCD) from the hospital bereavement office or GP surgery as usual, but it will be emailed directly to the registrar.
+Occasionally it may be sent to us along with any hospital release notes allowing us to take your loved on into our care.
 Registration, whether via the library service in Bexley & Kent, the Registration Service in south east London (Bromley and Southwark), the Medway towns and Sussex, will now be conducted too by telephone.
-Certified copies for probate will be emailed and, to speed the process up, the authority to cremate or bury your loved one, the ‘green,’ electronically to either your nominated funeral director and/or the chosen cemetery or crematorium.
+You will likely have to make an appointment on their usual numbers requesting a call back on an agreed date and time.
+Certified copies for probate will be emailed and, to speed the process up, the authority to cremate or bury your loved one, the Cremation Form 9 or ‘green,’ electronically to either your nominated funeral director and/or the chosen cemetery or crematorium.

-For cremation the Coronavirus Bill, which became law on 23rd March, has had the most impact.
-Previously three independent doctors had to attest to the cause of death.
-Firstly the doctor issuing the MCCD, who also had to have seen your loved one within 14 days of their death and again after death before completing the Cremation From 4, an independent doctor who also had to see the deceased, speak to you and any nursing staff before completing the Cremation Form 5, and finally the Medical Referee at the crematorium before approving the cremation by signing the Cremation Form 10.
-Under current special measures any doctor, if requested by the doctor who looked after your loved one and is unavailable due maybe to isolation, can issue the MCCD and complete the Cremation Form 4.
-And that is having seen your loved one within 28, not 14, days, and again after death by video link wherever they are lying if this is more expedient.
-There is no confirmatory Cremation Form 5, the need for which is temporarily suspended, although the Medical Referee does still have the final say in completing the Cremation From 10.
+For cremation the legislation has had the most impact.
+Under the current special measures any doctor, if requested by the doctor who looked after your loved one and who may be unavailable due to isolation, can issue the MCCD and complete the Cremation Form 4.
+There is no confirmatory Cremation Form 5, the need for which is continues to be suspended, although the Medical Referee does still have the final say in completing the Cremation From 10.

-Pretty much all service celebrants and clergy will also restrict you to telephone conversations in preparing the funeral service for your loved ones and will gain your approval by email.
+Some service celebrants and clergy may still prefer telephone conversations in preparing the funeral service for your loved ones and will gain your approval by email.

 The Funeral of a Coronavirus Victim